schippas/Autonomous-Car-Team-at-Purdue/Electrical Team/README.md

 # Table of Contents
 ## /Design Documents
-Main folder for design documents
+Main folder for design notes about important concepts

 ## /Design References
 Main folder for datasheets and other PDFs